-Comparing the first two columns, eliminating the section 45 production tax credit only modestly raises the cost of biomass and wind (4 percent cost increase) but raises the cost of nuclear by nearly 30 percent.
-Next, eliminating the section 48 investment tax credits raises the cost of the IGCC plant by 15 percent and the cost of solar by over 35 percent.
+Comparing the first two columns, eliminating the section 45 production tax credit only modestly raises the cost of biomass and wind (4% cost increase) but raises the cost of nuclear by nearly 30%.
+Next, eliminating the section 48 investment tax credits raises the cost of the IGCC plant by 15% and the cost of solar by over 35%.

-Column 4 reports levelized costs assuming the various production and investment tax credits but replacing the accelerated depreciation with economic depreciation (modeled as straight-line depreciation) over the asset's life.48 Accelerated depreciation is most generous to wind and solar generated electricity.
-Replacing accelerated depreciation with economic depreciation would raise the cost of wind and solar thermal by 13 percent and PV by 15 percent.
-For the other fuel sources, replacing accelerated depreciation with economic depreciation would raise the cost of nuclear by 9 percent, biomass by 8 percent, coal by 7 percent and natural gas by 2 percent.
+Column 4 reports levelized costs assuming the various production and investment tax credits but replacing the accelerated depreciation with economic depreciation (modeled as straight-line depreciation) over the asset's life.47 Accelerated depreciation is most generous to wind and solar generated electricity.
+Replacing accelerated depreciation with economic depreciation would raise the cost of wind and solar thermal by 13% and PV by 15%.
+For the other fuel sources, replacing accelerated depreciation would raise the cost of nuclear by 9%, biomass by 8%, coal by 7% and natural gas by 2%.